undr22/flea/README.md

 <img class="pano" src="url" alt="alt" /><span class="image-title">title</span>
 ```

-Under the default style, panoramic (pano) images will extend beyond the page width.
+Under the default style, "fit" images will be restricted to a maximum height of 720px, "pano" images will extend beyond the page width (if possible).

 In the beginning of a Markdown file, you can use YAML syntax to include three types of information: "title", "date", and "tags".
 These specific details are treated as metadata and are displayed in a distinct manner, contributing to the layout of your page.
 The syntax looks like this: